Attendance

 Acting early to address patterns of absence

-Building strong relationships with families to ensure pupils have the support in place to attend school
+Building strong relationships with families to make sure pupils have the support in place to attend school

 If children do not attend school regularly they may: